zeroshotlabs/php_mqueue/README.md

      make -C vendor/zeroshotlabs/php_mqueue all
 ```

 If composer won't install it, you can try directly from git:

+### WIP: composer isn't working - use the manual method below - PRs welcome

 ```
     $ git clone https://github.com/zeroshotlabs/php_mqueue && cd php_mqueue
-    $ PHP_CONFIG=/path/to/bin/php-config make all
+    $ PHP_CONFIG=/path/to/bin/php-config make test

-In PHP, use the FFI::load() and FFI::scope() methods to load and access specified functions, classes, etc.
+In PHP, use the FFI::load() load and access specified functions, classes, etc.

-PRs and tickets welcome (especially PRs).
+PRs and tickets welcome.